Disinfection byproducts

 +How many U.S. water systems have Bromodichloroacetic acid over the federal limit?

-1 of the 22 public water systems on The Water Map report Bromodichloroacetic acid at or above its federal limit, spanning 6 U.S. states.
-The full list is on this page.
+Zero of the 46 public water systems in The Water Map dataset currently report Bromodichloroacetic acid at or above its federal limit.

 +How can I check if Bromodichloroacetic acid is in my city's tap water?